 So when I recently added SSL to my WordPress blog and saw images not showing up and subsequently spent hours hunting down solutions, adjusting links, trying plugins, and getting marginal success, I stopped and evaluated the situation from a business perspective and made a decision to scrap it.
 The reason?
 All of my other sites are in Drupal and trying to learn another technology well enough to fix anything just isn't in my best interest.
 There are a lot of highly skilled WordPress people around and working on content-rich web sites is not really the focus of my business.
 I know enough about WordPress to talk about it, I've tried it and like it, but my expertise with Drupal is much greater and I have a much deeper investment there.

 Now certainly, this has been done before, right?
 Yes, and there are Drupal modules to import content from a WordPress export.
 However, there are some gotchas (aren't there always?).
 Most of the Drupal world is encouraged to use Drupal 8, which has been out for quite awhile now.
 I'm still on Drupal 7 because the servers provided by the web hosting company where my sites reside have not yet been upgraded to the latest version of PHP or MySQL.
 Drupal 7 is still supported and very solid, but development has stopped on some of the modules.
 Of course, the WordPress import module is one of them that is getting left behind.

 With nothing to lose, I installed it on my new blog site and ran the import.
 After a few tweaks to the XML file being imported and some adjustments in the module's PHP code, I was able to get all the blog entries and comments ported over.
-A few adjustments to the selected theme and you're now reading from the new and improved Technical Blog!
+A few adjustments to the selected theme and you're now reading from the new and improved blog, Coding in Delphi and Beyond!